 - Backend EDIT.
 Logged in user will be not able to edit current Category;

 - Backend LIST.
 The Category will be excluded from any backend Category List.
 It means that user will be not able to assign new posts or existing posts to restricted Category.

-The last and the main area is highlighted as green area and it is the list of your posts, pages or CTPs based on your filters.
+The last and the main area highlighted is the green area.
+It is the list of results- your posts, pages, or CTPs- based on your filters and search queries.

 - Manage Post Access.
-This button triggers the dialog box similar to Category Access dialog (see above).
+This button triggers a dialog box similar to the Category Access dialog (see above).
 If you read the explanation about Category Access control, you will know how Access control for posts works.
-The list of possible restrictions is self-explainable.
+The list of possible restrictions is self-explanatory.

 - Trash Post.
-This action will move the post to trash.
-In case the Post is already in trash the icon will be changed to Delete Post.
+This action will move the post to the trash.
+In the case the Post is already in trash, the icon will be changed to Delete Post.

 - Restore Default Access.
-AAM checks if there is any restriction defined for current post.
+AAM checks to see if there is any restriction defined for the current post.
 If yes, then you’ll be presented with this button to easily restore default access to the post.
-This button was added for your conveniences to avoid you from going to the Access Control dialog and hit the Restore Default button.
+This button was added for your convenience, to keep you from having to go to the Access Control dialog and hit the Restore Default button.

-This all the information listed above, you’ll be able to configure access to your posts, pages and custom post types without any problems.
-In case of any issues or if you have good ideas/suggestions feel free to contact us or leave a message on our forum.
+With the information listed above, you should be able to configure access to your posts, pages, and custom post types without any problems.
+If you’ve got any issues, or if you have good ideas or suggestions, feel free to contact us or leave a message on our forum!
+Thank you!